 Note that Guo’s workflow has more detailed steps, and equally important, explicitly acknowledges that there are “loops” within a project.

 In addition to blogs, there are several workflow frameworks that have become fairly well known, so two are reviewed below (CRISP-DM and OSEMN).

-OSEMN (Rhymes with possum) was first described in a 2010 blog explaining a Taxonomy of Data Science.
-OSEMN describes five phases for a data science project: Obtain, Scrub, Explore, Model, and iNterpret.
+OSEMN (Rhymes with possum) was first described in 2010.
+It has five phases for a data science project: Obtain, Scrub, Explore, Model, and iNterpret.
 As noted by one by one of the authors of that blog, OSEMN:

 Documents the process of data science … this seems completely obvious to those of us in this room today, right.
 You get some data, you clean it up, play around with it, you build a robust model and, you know, you make a graph, or write about it.
 This was not obvious in 2010.– Hilary Mason